2019 Nomination for Interim Student Director Position

 Gil Fried, University of New Haven (outgoing BOD representative)

 Isabell Mills, University of Indianapolis (Program member)

-The Nominating Committee will review ALL interested candidates for the final slate.
-However, when considering member representation and demographics of the current Boards, the Committee will focus on candidates (in no particular order):
+The Nominating Committee will review ALL interested candidates.
+However, when considering member representation and demographics of the current Board, the Committee will focus on candidates (in no particular order):

-Director nominees must be able to attend one in-person meeting held prior to the COSMA Conference (scheduled for February 7, 2019, Atlanta, GA).
+Director nominees must be able to attend one in-person meeting held prior to the COSMA Conference (scheduled for February 6, 2020, in Baton Rouge, Louisiana).